CYO Coaching Certification

 Q: Which class does a coach need to attend?

 A: Coaches who are new to CYO or have not attended a certification class in the past 12 months must attend an INITIAL certification class (weekend classes).
 These classes generally are 4 ½‐5 hours in length.
-If a coach has certified in the past 12 months, he/she must attend a RE‐CERTIFICATION class (weeknights and/or weekends).
-These classes generally are 2 ½ ‐3 hours in length.
+If a coach has certified in the past 12 months, he/she must complete the online Recertification Course on Franciscan at Home.

 Q: Does a coach have to be present for the entire class?